Identification

 It also had implications for content creators and SEO specialists, as it allowed new content to be discovered and ranked more quickly.

 It's important to note that Google Caffeine was an update to Google's indexing system, not its ranking algorithm.
+It didn't change the factors Google used to determine the ranking of a web page.

 Here is how Matt Cutts explained it in a video.

-Why Google launched Caffeine?
+Why did Google launch Caffeine?

 The original indexing system was not designed to handle this rapid growth and diversity of content.